General DefinitionAny part of a decedent's estate not effectively disposed of by will passes by intestate succession.

 ModificationsThe execution of a codicil referring to a previous will has the effect to republish the will as modified by the codicil.
 Sec.
 84-57.

 To revoke a will, the testator must create a written will or other writing declaring the revocation or alteration.
 The writing must be executed with the same formalities with which a will should be executed.
 A revocation may also be achieved if the will is burnt, torn, canceled, obliterated or destroyed, with the intent and for the purpose of revoking the will.
+The revocation must be done by the testator, or by some person in his presence and by his direction.
 Sec.
 84-101.

 If, after making a will, the testator is divorced, all provisions in the will in favor of the testator's ex-spouse are revoked.
 Annulment of the testator's marriage has the same effect as a divorce.
 Sec.
 84-114.